MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - OnPremSipAddress (available in Teams PowerShell Module 4.4.1 and later)
 - OnPremOptionFlags (available in Teams PowerShell Module 4.4.1 and later)
 - OnPremEnterpriseVoiceEnabled (available in Teams PowerShell Module 4.4.1 and later)
-- SoftDeletionTimeStamp (available in Teams PowerShell Module 4.4.2 and later)
+- SoftDeletedUsers (available in Teams PowerShell Module 4.4.2 and later)

 The following attributes are temporarily unavailable in the output when using the "-Filter" or when used without the "-Identity" parameter: